2 bedroom trulli for sale

 In Sternatina and Martigignano to the south of Lecce antique Greek is still spoken by the villagers.

 MAGLIE is like a mini Lecce and with many fine buildings.
 Muoro Leccese is smaller and also represent a small town/village with a fine architectural history.
 Cutrofiano popular for French holiday home ownerships.
 Ruffano has many fine old buildings for sale, waiting to find new owners and to be restored.
-Surano has a small town centre with very nice antique buildings for sale.
-Spongano again is a small village surrounded by olive groves.
+Surano has a small town center with very nice antigue buildings for sale.
+Spongano again is a small village surrounded by olive grooves.
 Here you can see secluded great villas and country retreats owned by foreigners and families from North Italy who come to relax in rural Salento.

-Everywhere inland in Salento you see the vineyards and olive trees.
-Salento is a big producer of wine and olive oil, you can buy 5 litres Extra Virgin oil for about EUR 35.
+Every were inland in Salento you see the vineyards and olive trees.
+Salento is a big producer of wine and olive oil, you can buy 5 liters Extra Virgin oil for about EUR 35.

 The cost from Santa Maria di Leuca to GALLIPOLI has many fine sandy beaches.
 The villages are perhaps not the prettiest but room for the beach life, pizzerias, restaurants and disco music summer time.

 SANTA CATARINA well known also for its many fine villas in the area, some antique.